wozjac/brackets-commander/README.md

 }
 ```
 #### 2. Terminal background color
-To change the CLI put *bracketsCommander.backgroundColor* option and put the color as hex value, prefixed with #.
+To change the shell put *bracketsCommander.backgroundColor* option and put the color as hex value, prefixed with #.
 Example:
 ```javascript
 {